digitalspring/whitepaper/whitepaper.md

 Looking more closely, the issue underlying the mentioned attack vector is that the credentials used to authorize as a member are not personalized to each member but can be passed on to anyone, including an attacker.
-While this also has great potential when it comes to large groups (members can invite other peers to the group by giving the group secret to them), small groups are likely better off with more extensive security guarantees.
+While this can also be beneficial when it comes to large groups (members can invite other peers to the group by giving the group secret to them), small groups are likely better off with more extensive security guarantees.